aimee-mcneil-melville/ToDo-Full-Stack/README.md

 2: buy groceries
 ```

+Notice two things about this example:
+ * the commands are all separated into a different module, so that `todo.js` just calls a `require`d function from `commands.js`
+ * `commands.js` has a _dependency_ on `db.js` to interact with the database, but `todo.js` does not (it doesn't need it)

 ## Delete a task by ID

 Users should be able to complete tasks.
 We'd like to be able to do something like `./todo done 1` which will remove the task with `id` of `1` from the database.

-You'll want to add a new function that returns a promise that can delete a row given its `id`.
+You'll want to add a new function in `db.js` that can delete a row given its `id`.
 Look how the other functions work.
 You might need to review promises.

+To use the new function, add a function in `commands.js` called `deleteTodo` (or similar).
+If it helps, look at how the `list` function is structured to give you some ideas.
+Remember that you will need to pass the `note` value as an argument from the `todo` module to get the actual id to delete.

 What is happening with those `.catch` and `.finally` bits of code?
 What happens when you remove the `.finally` calls?